 “Since monitoring of farmed salmon began around 12 years ago, no banned substances have been found in farmed salmon.
 The level of undesirable substances, such as dioxin and dioxin-like PCB has also never been anywhere near the EU’s safe limits.
 The level of dioxins has been more than halved since 2006, and is now around half of the levels in wild salmon and other fatty fish, such as herring and mackerel.
 In all these cases, the measurements have been far below the safe levels,” Eide Graff says.
 The same applies to traces of medicines, other organic environmental pollutants and heavy metals.

-“How many other food products can boast the same result,” Eide Graff says.
+“How many other food products can boast the same result,” Eide Graff asks.

 “As a laboratory, we must meet stringent requirements.
 All figures are also readily available on our website.
 There should also be the same level of transparency for all food products,” Eide Graff says.